zenflip/tradecraft/docs/use-the-index-price.md

 - **Index price** = stable, consensus market value across exchanges
 - **Last price** = single exchange's most recent trade (can be noisy)

-For swing trading with margin, **index price is the professional choice** — it aligns with how exchanges calculate liquidations and filters out manipulation.
+For swing trading with leverage, **index price is the professional choice** — it aligns with how exchanges calculate liquidations and filters out manipulation.